NiketPatel9/sra-comparator/README.md

 Installation and setup instructions are here and should be followed prior to running this project: https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf

 The source repository is here: https://github.com/alexdobin/STAR

+#### TopHat
+TopHat is an aligner that does not rely on known splice sites and is commonly used as part of the Tuxedo pipeline.
+It uses a fellow member of the pipeline, Bowtie, to assist it in alignment.
+TopHat identifies possible splice junctions based on the reference genome [5].
+To achieve ideal alignment, TopHat splits all input reads into smaller segments, which are then mapped independently [5].
+These segments are put together at the end of the program for final end-to-end alignments.
+For more information on TopHat as well as its manual for running, click here: https://ccb.jhu.edu/software/tophat/manual.shtml

 ### Samtools Sorting
 The samtools utility will be used to convert SAM files from the alignment step to the BAM format, which is ideal for